Senior Honors Thesis

 During an Honors student’s junior year, he or she is required to submit a thesis proposal which involves the following:

-- Proposal form (signed by committee and department chair)
+- Proposal Form (typed form and print for signatures by committee and department chair)

 Outstanding Senior Thesis Award

 Each year a plaque is given for the Outstanding Senior Thesis.
-The 2018 award went to Caleb Brown and Brodie Robinson.
+The 2021award went to Nathaniel Hatfield, Gabriel Hooper, Kayla Keister, and Feifan Xu.